chariot-giving/agapay/README.md

 - pay any nonprofit
 - instantly
-- through the preferred payment method of the nonprofit
+- via your preferred payment network
-- attach data or documents to the payment
+- without needing to maintain a database
-- have fraud and compliance checks done automatically
+- have fraud, compliance, and verification checks out of the box
-- and transparently track the payment through it's full lifecycle?
+- and attach data or documents to the payment

 In a sense, that's exactly what `Agapay` does.